devops-donm/zero_ansible_server/README.md

 `ansible-playbook playbooks/nginx_container.yml`

 ### Actions on node
-- Verifies / Creates the /opt/nginx/configs and /opt/nginx/certs directories are created
+- Verifies /opt/nginx/configs and /opt/nginx/certs directories are created

-> [!NOTE]
-> These are used for persistant storage to prevent data loss during container deployments.

 - Clones the latest version of the [NGINX Container Repo](https://github.com/devops-donm/nginx_container)
 - Stop existing Docker containers
 - Build and start new Docker containers
 - Restart Docker

+> [!NOTE]
+> /opt/nginx/configs and certs are used for persistant storage to prevent data loss during container deployments.